-- Community policing improves public safety, enhances social connectivity, enhances economic strength, increases community resilience to crime, and increases police job satisfaction.
+- Improves public safety, enhances social connectivity, enhances economic strength, increases community resilience to crime, and increases police job satisfaction.

-- Community policing involves collaboration and communication with fellow employees in UPPS as well as employees and students across Penn State in order to help solve community problems.
+- Involves collaboration and communication between fellow employees in UPPS and employees and students across Penn State, as well as first responder partners, in order to help solve community problems.

-- Community policing begins with police interacting with community members unrelated to criminal matters and having positive interactions with the community before a crisis occurs so that the community and police trust each other when a crisis does occur.
+- Begins with police building relationships and having positive interactions with the community before a crisis occurs so that the community and police trust each other when a crisis does occur.

-- Community policing means understanding that trust cannot be attained without the community's belief that police place community members’ well-being at the heart of all law enforcement activities.
+- Means understanding that trust cannot be attained without the community's belief that police place community members’ well-being at the heart of all law enforcement activities.

-- Community policing means demonstrating to the public that police officers are allies with community members, guardians of human rights, and protectors and promotors of the dignity of all, especially the most vulnerable.
+- Means demonstrating to the public that police officers respect community members' rights, and are protectors and promotors of the dignity of all, especially the most vulnerable.

 Community Oriented Policing (COP) Unit

-The Community Policing Philosophy describes the characteristics that all our employees should exemplify.
-Additionally the UPPS Community Oriented Policing (COP) Unit serves all Penn State campuses where UPPS provides police services.
-The COP Unit is responsible for managing logistics for day-to-day community policing tasks, such as:
+The UPPS Community Oriented Policing (COP) Unit serves all Penn State campuses and is responsible for managing logistics for day-to-day community policing tasks, such as: